- Search The Registry

 - Creating Support

 - My Account

 This date marks the birth of Levi Coffin in 1798.
-He was a White American abolitionist and unoffical president of the Underground Railroad.
+He was a white-American abolitionist and unofficial president of the Underground Railroad.

 Questioned about why he aided slaves, Coffin said "The Bible, in bidding us to feed the hungry and clothe the naked, said nothing about color, and I should try to follow out the teachings of that good book."
 In 1847, Coffin left Newport to open a wholesale warehouse in Cincinnati that handled cotton goods, sugar, and spices produced by free labor.
 The enterprise had been funded a year earlier by a Quaker Convention at Salem, Indiana.

 Coffin and his wife continued to help Black slaves via the Underground Railroad.
 Both during and after the American Civil War, Coffin served as a leading figure in the Western Freedmen's Aid Society.
 Working for the freedmen's cause in England and Europe, Coffin in one year, raised more than $100,000 for the Society.
 He died in September 1877, in Cincinnati and is buried in that city's Spring Grove Cemetery.